electrickite/damp/README.md

 Notes
 -----

-  * DAMP is intended for use in local development only: you should not use this script in a production environment.
-It is _not_ designed with security or prformance in mind.
-Permissions are deliberately relaxed, passwords may be stored in the clear, etc. Use at your own risk
+  * DAMP is intended for use in *local development only*: you should not use this script in a production environment.
+It is _not_ designed with security or performance in mind.
+Permissions are deliberately relaxed, passwords may be stored in the clear, etc. Use at your own risk.
   * DAMP uses real web hosting software, so you should treat your system like a web server while using DAMP.
 This means operating a host-based firewall is strongly advised.
-  * While the script attempts to correct some common permissions and security issues, you may ultimately have to adjust the permissions on your Drupal durectories to ensure that Apache can access them.
-Please see your distribution's documentation to help solve these issues.
+  * While the script attempts to correct some common permissions and security issues, you may ultimately have to adjust the permissions on your Drupal directories to ensure that Apache can access them.
+Please see your distribution's documentation to help solve permission issues.
   * The script attempts to configure SELinux settings and apply appropriate contexts to document roots, but if strange permissions errors persist, consider disabling SELinux (`sudo setenforce permissive`) while you